kevindong/DesktopQuackCryption/README.md

 # QuackCryption

-## Changelog (v1.0.0 to v1.1.0)
+## Changelog (v1.1.0 to v1.2.0)
-An update of [QuackCryption v1.0.0](https://github.com/Meegul304/DesktopQuackCryption/releases/tag/v1.0.0).
+An update of [QuackCryption v1.1.0](https://github.com/kevindong/QuackCryption/releases/tag/v1.1.0).
 The changes are as follows:

-* Consolidated the original 6 source files into one file
-* Removed dependency on the Apache Commons Codec
-* Header (which contains the filename) for files is now dynamically sized
+* File quackcryption/dequackcryption is now dramatically faster
-* (Slightly) optimized it; file encryption/decryption is still horribly slow and is still O(n^2)

-Strings are compatible with v1.0.0.
-File encryption/decryption is not compatible.
+This release is fully backwards compatible with v1.1.0.

 ## Description
 QuackCryption is a novel approach to data structures, app development, and encryption by four, 2nd-semester Purdue University computer science majors.
 In essence, either text or a file is inputted (along with maybe a passphrase of the user's choosing), the text is encrypted using 128-bit AES (in CBC mode), and then that text is then converted into 'Quack' code.
 The data encrypted can be decrypted back to its original form, bit-for-bit.
 This software is open source.